willstepp/writings/sanctum-kthadras/sk.notes.md

 * Abigail's story: April - June, Will's story: January - March This will give a space of 6 months between their working at the same place

+* Maybe all of Will’s chapters should be roughly the same length, while Abigail’s vary.

 ### Writing